 The lower valley is boggy and marshy.
 It is known as an excellent location for herb gathering, and the steadings here tend to have large numbers of herb gardens.
 The Lower Tarn Valley teems with rare wildlife seen nowhere else in the Empire - the delicate and deadly red crane, the somnolent bark alligator and the morose blue wave frog.

-The Lower Tarn Valley is the centre of habitation for the Great Forest orc tribe.
+The Lower Tarn Valley is the centre of habitation for the Great Forest orcs.
 They do not control the region - it is still part of the Empire - but there is a sizeable population of orcs here living alongside their Navarr hosts.
 A small community of non-Imperial humans, all of whom are said to possess the briar lineage live with the Great Forest orcs, and are closely allied with them.
-While orcs from the Great Forest tribe can be found across Therunin - and indeed the Empire since some of them began walking the trods - the heart of their community has been in the Lower Tarn Valley since they arrived.
+While orcs from the Great Forest can be found across Therunin - and indeed the Empire since some of them began walking the trods - the heart of their community has been in the Lower Tarn Valley since they arrived.
+The orcs maintain and garrison the Holt of the Oak here - a unique fortification that protects the Lower Tarn Valley - and the whole of Therunin - from enemy invasion.

 Comparatively lightly wooded, especially for a Navarr forest, the steadings of Peakedge Song maintain cordial relations with their neighbours to the north and south.
 The land here slopes quickly into the foothills of Morrow, and there are several valuable mines along the southern border.
 During the fall of High Chalcis the Navarr lead several rescue missions across the borders, and as a consequence a number of Highborn refugees camped there; with the final liberation of Reikos, many of them have chosen to return - but a significant number have chosen to remain as permanent residents of the steading.
 At the same time, a number of Navarr have chosen to move to Reikos - initially to help in the establishment of the Gardens of High Chalcis, but they have also established a small settlement on the edge of the forest not far from Peakedge Stead.